abhianet/ippnar.old/README.md

 provided as GPS coordinates while avoiding any obstacle encountered.
 The goal was also to keep the rover on the road.

-More information can be found as comments in source or at http://by2.in/ippnar
+More information can be found as comments in source or [here](http://by2.in/ippnar)

 Contents
 --------
- - License
+ * License
- - Hardware requirements
+ * Hardware requirements
- - What is in this package
+ * What is in this package
- - Dependencies
+ * Dependencies
- - Building from source
+ * Building from source
- - Getting help
+ * Getting help

 License
 -------